Get a Job

 What if the quiz returns no potential visa?

 Unfortunately, that means that it's quite impossible for you to have an experience in the USA given your current situation and expectation.
 It means that what you want and what you can offer don't fit the US requirements.

-As I told you earlier, if you want it to work, you will need to adjust your career path or expectation according to the reality.
+As I told you earlier, if you want it to work, you will need to adjust your career path or expectations according to the reality.
 If this is the case, I invite you to contact me directly.
-Then I can have a look at your profile and situation.
-At a glance, I will be able to give you a status: what effort you need to make, and what expectation you should change to fit the requirement.
+Then, I can have a look at your profile and situation.
+At a glance, I will be able to give you a status regarding what effort you need to make and what expectation you should change to fit the requirement.

 If you still have no potential visa because you don't want to change your expectation, as I told you, it's a dead end for you.
-I cannot help you anymore, and it's useless you keep continuing reading at this post because I have nothing valuable for you.
-So don't waste your time.
-I invite you to kindly leave my website and find another way.
+I cannot help you anymore, and it's useless for you to continue reading this post, because further information will no longer be valuable.
+So, don't waste your time.
+I encourage you to seek resources elsewhere, if you should find no luck here.